shawnlaffan/geo-gdal-ffi-canary/README.md

 # geo-gdal-ffi-canary

-Repo for CI runs to test Alien::gdal and Geo::GDAL::FFI
+This repo exists only to apply CI runs with Alien::gdal and Geo::GDAL::FFI before uploading new versions of Alien::GDAL to CPAN.